 🔪How to make

-Start by marinating tofu for 30 mins to an hour.
+Start by marinating tofu for 30 minutes to an hour.

-In the meantime, mix salt and sesame oil into the rice while rice is still warm.
+In the meantime, mix salt and sesame oil into the rice while the rice is still warm.
 Set aside.

-Place a sheet of nori on the bamboo mat. (shiny side facing down)
+Place a sheet of nori on the bamboo mat. (shiny side facing down) Spread ¾ cup of rice onto the seaweed, leaving an inch at the far end.

 ✔Helpful tips